 Opening up the machine reveals an incredibly gorgeous 13.3″ IPS display, surrounded by a glass black border and with a resolution of 2560x1600p.
 What makes this display incredible is its accuracy and brightness; the device features near 100 percent representation of sRGB and can increase in brightness up to 500 nits, making it one of the brightest laptop screens on the market today.
 It’s not quite as accurate as the display on Dell’s XPS 13, but it’s far brighter and, for most users, that accuracy and reproduction won’t matter.
 At the end of the day, this is an excellent display, and no one grabbing one of these will find themselves disappointed.

 Currently, the entry-level MacBook Pro is priced at the same amount as the 12″ MacBook, with both machines starting at $1299, and just above the entry-level refreshed MacBook Air.
 While it may be tempting to jump to the 12″ model, thanks to its expanded color choices, its novelty, and the thin-and-light build of the device, you’re far better off doubling down on grabbing the Pro.
-For that $1299 price, you get an Intel 7th-gen Core i5 processor, a decent mid-range processor that can be bumped up to an i7 if you have the cash for it.
+For that $1299 price, you get an Intel 8th-gen Core i5 processor, a decent mid-range processor that can be bumped up to an i7 if you have the cash for it.
 Same goes for the device’s memory: the entry-level product includes 8GB of RAM, but those who need the additional memory can upgrade to 16GB on Apple’s website.
 The $1299 model includes 128GB of storage, though there’s an expanded model with an option for 256GB.
 If you want the 512GB model, you’ll need to drop cash on the TouchBar-equipped model.